Honoré Théodore Maxime Gazan de la Peyrière

 Gazan started his military career as a cannonier in the French Coast Guard.
 He was later appointed to the Royal Life Guards and, upon the beginning of the French Revolution in 1789, he joined the French National Guard.
-After service in the Upper Rhine valley and the Netherlands, he joined André Masséna in Switzerland in 1799, and fought at the battles of Winterthur and First Zurich.
+After service in the Upper Rhine valley and the Netherlands, he joined André Masséna in Switzerland in 1799, and fought at the battles of Winterthur, First Zurich, Näfels, and Schwanden.
 In August 1805, Gazan commanded of a division of the Army that encircled the Austrians in Ulm.
-On November 11, under Joseph Mortier, his division provided the advance guard in the advance on Vienna.
+On 11 November, under Joseph Mortier, his division provided the advance guard in the advance on Vienna.
 Mortier over-extended his line of march and Gazan's division was surrounded by Kutuzov's Coalition army; Gazan lost 40 percent of his force in the Battle of Dürenstein.
-Following the Prussian defeat at the Battle of Jena-Auerstadt, he transferred with Jean Lannes to the Iberian peninsula.
+Following the Prussian defeat at the Battle of Jena-Auerstadt, he transferred with Jean Lannes to the Iberian Peninsula.
 There he participated in the French capture of Zaragoza and in several important actions of the long Peninsular War, including the Battle of Albuera and the Battle of Vitoria.

 During the Hundred Days, Gazan eventually joined Napoleon's cause, although he did not have a field command.
 In 1815, he judged Michel Ney's trial for treason but refused to reach a verdict.
 He dabbled briefly, and unsuccessfully, in politics in the 1820s.
-In 1830, he was raised to the French peerage and held a divisional command in Marseilles, but by then was an old man, and he retired in 1832.
+In 1830, he was raised to the French peerage and held a divisional command in Marseille, but by then was an old man, and he retired in 1832.
 He died in 1845.

 Family and early military career

 Gazan was born in the small town of Grasse, in the Alpes-Maritimes.
 His father, a lawyer, sent him to the college of Sorèze, where he received military training.
-Gazan was a second lieutenant in the Coast Guard cannoniers of Antibes at the age of fifteen.
+Gazan became a second lieutenant in the Coast Guard cannoniers of Antibes at the age of fifteen.
 In 1786, he was appointed to the Royal Life Guards, Company Écossaise.
-Afterward he also joined the Freemasons.
+Later, he also joined the Freemasons.